 On December 1, 2006, the Hospital entered into a fixed rate unsecured loan agreement, in the amount of \$30 million, for a term of 30 years.
-The proceeds were used to primarily finance the construction of a new clinical administration building in Mississauga, Ontario.
-Interest only was payable, monthly in arrears, during the first ten years of the term beginning January 1, 2007.
-Beginning January 1, 2017, blended payments of principal and interest commenced.
+The proceeds were used primarily to finance the construction of a new clinical administration building in Mississauga, Ontario.